About the Moora Moora community

 When this section of wall was half-completed, I got sucked into a soccer game with the kids.
 I slipped and tore a cartilage in my knee.
 After this, I didn't trust my body to attempt heavy lifts for a while, but, cautiously, went back to building as soon as I could.
 Well, maybe a little sooner.

 See the long stone with the brown face, in the top right corner?
 I estimate that it weighed 200 Kg (440 lbs).
 After I got that one in place, I started trusting my body again.
 And no, I didn't pick it up, but used an inclined plane to work it into position.
 I got the heavy end onto the mortar -- then my supporting construction collapsed.
 So, there I was, holding the stone, with all the weight on my 'crook' leg...
 As you can see, I got the #&*)*&$^% in, nice and gently.
-Ever since then, even after 25 years, I get a jolt of pleasure when I look at that stone.
+Ever since then, even after 37 years, I get a jolt of pleasure when I look at that stone.
+For awhile, I couldn't bring myself to build on it, but sat on top to have my lunch.

 Jolanda was the main leadlight artist, though we both learned how to do it.
 The lovely sun pattern is the largest leadlight you can make without steel reinforcement: 900 mm (3 ft) square.
 It graces the boot room at the back of our house.